nhjjr/cbptools/docs/source/overview/quickstart.rst

     snakemake

 Snakemake has a range of parameters it can be executed with.
 Common uses with *CBPtools* are outlined in the :ref:`execution` section.
-For more customizability on snakemake :cite:`koster:2012`, visit the `snakemake documentation <https://snakemake.readthedocs.io/en/stable/>`_.
+For more customizability on snakemake, visit the `snakemake documentation <https://snakemake.readthedocs.io/en/stable/>`_.